 The College makes many awards for academic travel and expeditions.
 There are also funds to help with non-academic travel.
 The Dodd Fund provides a range of grants to undergraduates to travel abroad in the vacation for purposes not connected with their studies.
 Find out more about these awards in the Scholarships, Prizes & Awards section.

 The College may award grants and interest-free loans to any current undergraduates and postgraduates of the College who are judged to need special financial aid, or to enable them to pursue an approved course of special study.
 Cases are considered on individual circumstances and in complete confidence.
-We can also advise you on student loans, government bursaries and Access to Learning Funds.
+We can also advise you on student loans and government bursaries.

 Some undergraduate courses include compulsory field trips or the option to do part of a compulsory thesis or dissertation away from Oxford.
 Students are welcome to apply to the travel awards described above for help with the costs incurred by such work, however, such funds are not guaranteed.
 Jesus College has developed the following policy to ensure that all students are treated equally.